-In order to watch Videos without any hindrance, I prefer to use video player apps.
-Apart from supporting almost any file formats, media players let you thoroughly enjoy movies with several handy features.
-How about picking a nice one?
-I bet, you would like testing it out at the very first glance!
+Apart from supporting almost any file formats, these video player apps let you thoroughly enjoy movies with several handy features like searching, play/pause, and control other things easily.
+So, How about picking a nice one?
+I bet you would like testing out these best video player apps at the very first glance and start to use on your iPhone and Android.

 Best Video Player Apps for Android and iPhone